mwdossantos/portfolio/docs/week-16.md

 ![image](https://raw.githubusercontent.com/mwdossantos/portfolio/master/docs/images/week-16.png)

 Thank you for taking the time to read this week's update.
-As you can see in the following table, I have a couple of activities planned that I will do in order to get my desired result: Planning.
+As you can see in the following table, I have a couple of activities planned that I will do in order to finish this week's worth of work.

 | Activities                    | Finalized |
 | :---------------------------- | :-------: |